ulen7/Minecraft/README.md

 I’m still improving and tweaking things, and I’ve structured everything so it’s easy to follow and build on.
 Eventually, I plan to share this on the community for feedback and to help others.

 ---
+### ✨ Core Features

+* **Containerized with Docker:** Easy to manage, deploy, and replicate the server environment.
+* **Modded with Fabric:** Running a lightweight, moddable server version.
+* **Secure Remote Access:** Using [Tailscale](https://tailscale.com/) to create a secure network for remote play.
+* **Automated Backups:** Nightly backups of the world data are automatically created and uploaded to Google Drive, so we never lose our progress.
+---

 ## 🗂 Folder Structure